User Guide

 Note that the lead status of the person is not available for editing here.
 Modifying the lead status

-should be done via the status
+should be done via the status command.

 Format: edit INDEX [n/NAME] [g/GENDER] [p/PHONE_NUMBER] [e/EMAIL] [c/COMPANY] [l/LOCATION] [o/OCCUPATION] [j/JOBTITLE] [a/ADDRESS] [t/TAG] …